esosedi/3166/README.md

     **Remember – main data file is `wrong` by default.
 You HAVE to apply some filter to data.**
     Or you will get TW as country and Crimea as part of  Russia (use 'ru' dispute mode to have it :P).
- 3. src/iso3166.js – library logic (exported as index.js)
+ 3. src/iso3166.js – library logic (main entry point)

     We have a simply command for it(2.) getDataSet(dispute='en') for it.